pkholland/anon/README.md

 &nbsp;&nbsp;then type "h"&lt;return&gt; for a list of available tests

 -- Currently the proxygen-related pieces are not being used and you don't need to follow those steps (6-9) to get anon building and running.

+Note that the install of memcached is only for running some of the test code, it is not required for simply building anon.
+This default install of memcaced configures you machine to run memcached as a daemon.